 3. TDR’s relevant principles and policies

-In 2012 we launched our formal environmental, social and governance (“ESG”) policy and principles which are based on the UN Principles for Responsible Investing.
+In 2012 we launched our formal environmental, social and governance (“ESG”) policy and principles which are based on the Principles for Responsible Investing.
+We review our activities each year to ensure our policy and principles incorporate industry leading practices.
 Our ESG principles help form the basis of how we work, approach investments and manage our portfolio companies and they include undertakings to: